norbertFeron/eclipxTest/README.md

-App developed for Eclipx as a challenge for a job interview This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+App developed for Eclipx as a challenge for a job interview

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+You need to copy src/firebaseConfig.example.js to src/firebaseConfig.js and replace with your key, you also need to provide a google js api key in src/Components/googleMaps.js.
 ## Available Scripts

 In the project directory, you can run: